-Here is a list that gives an idea of the kinds of 3D 'one-to-one' converters that might be available and buildable on Linux :
+A list follows that gives an idea of the kinds of 3D 'one-to-one' converters that might be (or were) available and buildable on Linux (or Unix) :

 These indicated 'one-to-one' converters are actually some combinations that I have found to be implemented in one language or another, but it is not clear to me yet whether they are all capable of being fairly easily implemented --- in particular, on Linux (especially Ubuntu or some other Debian-based distro).

 However, if the source is available and compilable, for some of these, I intend to make the source and compiled program available via a 3D converters web page.

 At least these programs do not require libraries for GUI user interfaces and for 3D graphics, so the compilation requirements are generally relatively simple.